LaffertyDev/ld53-space-truckers/readme.md

 * Running `nu deploy.nu` will run a deploy, `scp` the files over `ssh` to my server
 * I did not setup auto-running executables, so run the binary with `--headless` param to start the server
 * Running in debug mode locally will use low-level networking features

+The server is running via a `systemd` task.
+If I need to maintain it in the future, I'm using the `simple` script with a `/bin/bash` executable.